 Simply put, people want to be valued.
 Feeling undervalued is the most common reason for the loss of a customer’s patronage.
 So let’s take at some of the most common reasons we hear customers gripe and, more importantly, how to respond to customer complaints.

-First, let’s briefly discuss the value of the complaint.
-They’re not always easy to handle.
-The “screamers” can be condescending, rude and sometimes just downright mean.
-But most people who complain want to be heard..
+Complaints are often not so always easy to handle.
+“Screamers” can be condescending, rude and sometimes just downright mean.
+But most people who complain just want to be heard.
 And they will be reasonable about it, more often than not.
 So listen to them.

 Use the customer complaint as an opportunity to make a strong relationship.
 The best retailers always approach an interaction with an irritated customer as an opportunity to not only mend the problem but to actually turn it into a positive situation.
 If done right, you could make someone a lifelong customer and a brand ambassador.

 Over 80% of customers say that they are more loyal to a brand that care about resolving their complaints.
 On the flip side, 89% of shoppers have shifted to a businesses competitor because of bad customer service experience.
 This can be quietly catastrophic for a business, especially if you’re located in highly saturated market.

 As such, it’s important to take complaints seriously!
 And rather than simply be reactive in each situation, be proactive with training and protocol for dealing with an unhappy client.

 Answering Customer Complaints: Which Are the Most Common?